damien-meere/interactive_frontend_milestone/README.md

 name, click Clone or download.
 Click Open in Desktop to clone the repository and open it in GitHub Desktop.
 Click Choose... and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 For more information you can review the [GitHub site](https://help.github.com/en/articles/cloning-a-repository#cloning-a-repository-to-github-desktop).

 ### Acknowledgements

 ### Content
+All data contained within this site is mocked up, so as to give a view of data visualisation.
+This dashboard will be presented internally within BT Ireland with the correct data in place.

 **This site is for educational purposes**